 A thumbnail is a graphic image or icon that people see on video platforms that encourages them to click on the link.
 Most of the successful video channels have a custom thumbnail.

-In the case of a podcast, you can choose a custom logo as a thumbnail with a clear caption and font style.
+In the case of a podcast, you can choose or create a logo and use it as a thumbnail with a clear caption and font style.
 You can also use an image from a particular episode that will immediately make viewers recognize it is from your podcast.

 6. Share on Social Media